top of page

 The sub-committee was established following the extraordinary AGM in 2021, during which issues surrounding tree cutting and communication about works were discussed.
 The sub-committee met for the first time in October 2021, during which they drew up their constitution and defined their aims.
 Since then, the committee has met on a monthly basis on average.

 The remit of the sub-committee includes managing the existing maintenance required for the Gardens and other areas of Rowley Park, as well as developing a plan for future maintenance.
-A four-year plan was drawn up to address the necessary work to maintain the trees and shrubs.
+In 2021 a four-year plan was drawn up to address the necessary work to maintain the trees and shrubs.

 Party in the Park